MrGcGamer/LibGcUniversalDocumentation/README.md

 ```objc
 BOOL isPhoto = [GcImagePickerUtils isImageInDefaults:@"DEFAULTS" withKey:@"KEY"];
 ```
-, if you prefer that (though it doesn't really make any difference which method you use).
+If you prefer that (though it doesn't really make any difference which method you use).

 ### Implementation of a duo Twitter cell